lalithnag/stereoendoscopy/README.md

 }
 </code></pre>

-<p>Next, you need to calibrate each camera to find out the respective intrinsic and extrinsic params</p>
+<p>Next, you need to calibrate each camera to find out the respective intrinsic and extrinsic params : </p>
 <pre><code>
 void Camera::calibrate() {